 The reality is that prolonged exposure to noise seems to cause damage to the more sensitive cells in the cochlea within the ear, and this begins to affect the hearing of certain frequencies – particularly the higher frequency sounds.

 Many people with this type of hearing loss find it really difficult to have conversations, and to hear clearly, in noisy environments.
 Often because the higher pitched consonants seem to be missing they may find it hard to discern one sound over a competing sound, so they are constantly straining to follow a conversation over all the background noise.
 There might also be a continuous or intermittent ringing in the ears.

 Here’s a frightening statistic, projections from the United States and Australia indicate that one in every four people is likely to experience hearing loss by 2050.

 MTV.com, in conjunction with the prestigious Vanderbilt Medical Center in the US, recently published a joint study that showed long-term exposure to loud music causes hearing loss.
 Roland Eavey, M.D. of Vanderbilt Medical Center summarised the results as “Hearing loss is so prevalent that it has become the norm”.

 Despite this being a serious health issue which can affect physical and emotional well-being, many people do not seek help for their problems.
 The majority take many years before they actually take the first step to have their hearing tested, and by that time, the damage to their hearing is more difficult to address.

 A clinical hearing test is the best way to determine whether exposure to noise has resulted in hearing loss.
-For more information and make a FREE* hearing test, simply click here or call us on 1800 340 631.
+For more information and make a hearing test at no cost*, simply click here or call us on 1800 340 631.
 We can also give you guidance about how to reduce your noise exposure and limit your risk of future hearing loss